 Mad Duo, Breach-Bang& CLEAR!

 Primary: Subscribe to our newsletter here, get the RSS feed and support us on Patreon right here.

 Alternate: Join us on Facebook here or check us out on Instagram here.

 Contingency: Exercise your inner perv with us on Tumblr here, follow us on Twitter here or connect on Google + here.

 Emergency: Activate firefly, deploy green (or brown) star cluster, get your wank sock out of your ruck and stand by ’til we come get you.

-About the Author: John Darwin (a pseudonym) has been a [redacted] for over a decade now, choosing this career when he found out Tubby’s Golden Lantern wasn’t hiring full-time dancers.
-He scribes for a number of publications and consulted with everone from industry heavyweights and local LEOs.
-He is a family man and enjoys teaching, shooting, working on his Bronco and farting in the bathtub with equal passion.
+About the Author: John Darwin (a pseudonym) has been a professional member of the noble profession of arms for over a decade now, choosing this career when he found out Tubby’s Golden Lantern wasn’t hiring full-time dancers.
+He scribes for a number of publications and consulted with everyone from industry heavyweights and local LEOs.
+JD is a POST/FBI certified firearms instructor, sniper combat veteran of several deployments, an experienced breacher and dive officer, freefall qualified rope master, accomplished RSO (CQC, breacher, demo, vehicle, airborne, et al), and PSD driver.
+He’s instructed numerous active shooter classes, assisted on several of the best civilian ranges in the country, and left DNA samples (read, “jerked off“) on at least 4 continents.
+He is a family man who enjoys working on his Bronco and farting in the bathtub with equal passion. .